mongodb-industry-solutions/automotive-acoustic-diagnostics/README.md

 We have followed a simple approach to integrate with AWS Bedrock, which can serve as a baseline for more complex approaches, implementing more real-time data from sensors and even implementing a RAG architecture.

-We are going to use Atlas Triggers to integrate with AWS Bedrock.
+We are going to use Atlas Triggers, AWS EventBridge and AWS Lambda Functions to integrate with AWS Bedrock.

+### MongoDB Trigger Configuration

 1. Navigate to the Triggers section in MongoDB Atlas.
 2. Create a new trigger that watches for update operations in the `vehicle_data` collection.
 3. Turn the "Full Document" toggle on to have access to all the document fields in the change event.
+4. In the event type section, select "EventBridge" and add your associated AWS account ID.
+Check the documentation if you want to learn more about how to [send trigger events to AWS EventBridge](https://www.mongodb.com/docs/atlas/app-services/triggers/aws-eventbridge/).
-4. In the advanced section, copy the match expression below.
+5. In the advanced section, copy the match expression below.
 This will allow us to generate reports only for certain states of interest.
    ```json
    {
      "operationType": "update",